Cameron Judge: Calgary Stampeders

 On February 4, 2022, Judge was traded to the Calgary Stampeders in exchange for Royce Metchie as both players had contracts expiring the following week.
 Judge and the Stamps agreed to a contract later that same day.
-In September 2022 Judge was suspended one game for punching B.C.
-Lions wide receiver Lucky Whitehead in post-game altercation.
+In September 2022, he was suspended one game for punching BC Lions wide receiver Lucky Whitehead in a post-game altercation.
+Judge finished the 2022 season having played and started in 17 regular season games, recording 78 defensive tackles, two special teams tackles, five sacks, two interceptions, two forced fumbles, five fumble recoveries, and two touchdowns.
+He was then named a divisional and CFL All-Star for the first time in his career.